dptech-corp/dflow/README.md

 ####  1.2.4. <a name='Workflow'></a> Workflow
 `Workflow` is the connecting block for building a workflow.
 A `Workflow` is created by adding `Step` together.
-By default, it contains the `Step` as entrypoint for default.
 ```python
 from dflow import Workflow